ganeshkavhar/ganeshkavhar/README.md

 Here are some ideas to get you started:
 -->
-- 👨🏻‍💻 Full stack Developer @ Geo Softech
+- 👨🏻‍💻 Full stack Developer
 - 👨‍🎓  Master student.
 - 👨‍💻 #SelfTaught Developer.
 - 📱 Mobile App developer.